 This Basin indicator category is made up of two indicators; fish barriers and impoundment length (see relevant glossary entries).

-Independent Science Panel established under the Reef 2050 Water Quality Improvement Plan, who have independently reviewed the methodologies involved in the report card assessments.
+Independent Science Panel (ISP) established under the Reef 2050 Water Quality Improvement Plan, who have independently reviewed the methodologies involved in the report card assessments.

 Local Government Area